lajafar/design-portfolio/_projects/DC Turbo.az.md

 ---
-title: Turbo mobile app Design System
+title: Digital Classifieds LLC - Turbo.az
 subtitle: Reducing the design team's operational time by 40%
 date: 2019-07-24 00:00:00
 description: Building a 0-1 Design System for the biggest car marketplace in Azerbaijan - 1M+ users